6littlestar7/Meteorological-Data-analysis/README.md

 ## Hypothesis for this project: <a name="obj"></a>
-Perform Data Cleaning, Perform Analysis for Testing the (given) Hypothesis and finally put-forth your conclusion by writing a blog article.
+The Hypothesis means we need to find whether the average Apparent temperature for the month of a month say April starting from 2006 to 2016 and the average humidity for the same period have increased or not.
+This monthly analysis has to be done for all 12 months over the 10 year period.
+So you are basically resampling your data from hourly to monthly, then comparing the same month over the 10 year period.

 ## Installation of libraries <a name="installation"></a>
-You need to be able to work in a Jupyter Notebook on your computer.
-The following packages (libraries) need to be installed.
-You can install these packages via conda or pip.
+The following required libraries need to be installed.
+We can install these packages via conda or pip.

 - Pandas
 - Numpy